constantineMelios-zz/Javascript30-challenge/README.md

 ### Day 2

 Clock was an interesting project.
-I even solved something by mistake :P (I used an experimental feature 'translate' by mistake, I will try to find another way to do the same thing)
+I even solved something by chance 😳 (Ok by mistake I used an experimental feature which translates an element around.
+I fix it using a left margin)